-Rapper, lyricist, guitarist Afroman, adopting the stage name after being teased about his Afro Hairstyle by a girl during his youth, was born Joseph Edgar Foreman on July 28, 1974, in Palmdale, California.
+Rapper, lyricist, guitarist Afroman adopted the stage name after being teased about his Afro Hairstyle by a girl during his youth, was born Joseph Edgar Foreman on July 28, 1974, in Los Angeles, California.
 As a child, he played drums at church.
-However, when he 13 years old, he began creating lyrics and beats at home and selling them as mixtapes to schoolmates.
-During his high school years he wrote a rap about his teacher and sold more than 400 copies.
+However, when he was 13 years old, he began creating lyrics and beats at home and selling them as mixtapes to schoolmates.
+During his high school years, he wrote a rap about his teacher and sold more than 400 copies.
 Attempting to get entrenched in the rap music industry, Afroman in 1991 dropped out of Palmdale High School.

 In 1998, Afroman’s debut album My Fro-losophy was released but it was a “flop.”
 The following year, 1999, he released Sell Your Dope and later moved to Hattiesburg, Mississippi, which he still calls home.
 There he teamed up with drummer Jody Stallone and keyboardist/bassist Daryl Havard.